ainarsc/bakpaking.com_webapp/src/content/posts/2020/2020-01-04-6000km-long-motorcycle-journey-in-asia-part-1/index.md

 Vietnamese side of the border was beautiful.
 It was clean, a lot of greenery and fresh air but as soon as I crossed the border it was complete opposite.
 The road was bad, in fact it was non-existent.
 Dust, dirt and chaos was everywhere.
 Soon I was driving through a very grim looking town that for some reason had a lot of casinos everywhere.
 It was not looking good.
 I had such a long way to go and it felt like I have been on the road forever.

 Thankfully the ride quality improved.
-I reach an actual paved road and it was empty all the way to Phnom Penh.
+I reached a paved road and it was empty all the way to Phnom Penh.
 Now I was facing my last mini challenge of the day.
 It was getting dark and I was still far away, the headlight on my motorcycle wasn't too good, roads were starting to get congested and there were no street lights.

 It turned pitch black and I was dodging potholes, trucks and people like a ninja.
 Soon after I reached the outskirts of the city and finally there were some street lights.
 Everything was going to be okay, however there were more cars in this city than in the whole Vietnam combined so it took me an extra hour to reach my hostel.